aterrel/aterrel.github.com/source/_posts/2012-10-08-thoughts-on-the-scipy-conference.markdown

 #### Topics

-The past two years, there has been two special topics.
+The past two years, there have been two special topics.
 Last year was Big Data and Core Issues; this year we did High Performance Computing and Visualization.
 The truth was that we picked these topics because a few motivated folks were excited about them.
 This is true about the domain session this year as well.